Eagles of Death Metal: Bataclan attack (2015)

-On November 13, 2015, Eagles of Death Metal were playing a sold-out concert to about 1,500 guests at the Bataclan theatre in Paris.
+On November 13, 2015, the band were playing a sold-out concert to about 1,500 guests at the Bataclan theatre in Paris.
 The band had started performing the song "Kiss the Devil" when Islamist terrorists killed about 90 fans.
 According to reports, the terrorists shot indiscriminately into the crowd, including those seeking cover by lying on the floor, and then detonated explosive vests when the theatre was stormed by special police units.
 Hughes escaped via the backstage, along with guitarist Eden Galindo and drummer Julian Dorio, while bassist Matt McJunkins, who was on the other side of the stage, ran backstage and sought shelter in a dressing room with some fans.
 Guitarist Dave Catching retreated to a small bathroom and was later evacuated along with McJunkins by French police.
-Among those killed in the attack was 36 year old Nick Alexander, who worked at the band's merchandise table during the group's European tour.
+Among those killed in the attack was 36-year-old Nick Alexander, who worked at the band's merchandise table during the group's European tour.

 Following the attack, a Facebook campaign was created by Jon Morter with the intention of getting the band's cover of the Duran Duran song "Save a Prayer" to number one on the UK Singles Chart.
 The campaign was promoted by Duran Duran and headed up by Duran Duran frontman Simon Le Bon, who promised to donate their proceeds from the sale to charity.
 The song ultimately peaked at number 53 for the chart dated the week after the attack.

 Eagles of Death Metal issued a statement about the attacks on November 18, thanking "the French police, the F.B.I., the U.S. and French State Departments, and especially all those at ground zero with us who helped each other as best they could during this unimaginable ordeal, proving once again that love overshadows evil."
 On November 25, Vice posted an interview with the band members, including Homme, about the attacks and their aftermath.
 During the interview, a shaken Hughes told Vice founder Shane Smith that the band plans to finish their European tour in memory of those who died at their concert.
 Homme encouraged musicians of any genre to cover the band's song "I Love You All the Time", and all of the subsequent proceeds due to the band would be donated to his charity Sweet Stuff Foundation, which would then be donated to the victims of the attack.

-The song was subsequently covered by several artists, including My Morning Jacket, Dean Ween Group, Savages, Matt Cameron, Alain Johannes, Petra Haden, Florence and the Machine, Kings of Leon, Ed Harcourt, Mini Mansions, Jimmy Eat World, and Imagine Dragons.
-In December 2015, Pearl Jam issued a single featuring Matt Cameron's cover of "I Love You All the Time" and their own live rendition of the EODM song "I Want You So Hard (Boy's Bad News)" that they performed live at their November 22 concert in Rio de Janeiro.
-As with the covers, the proceeds from the single were donated to the Sweet Stuff Foundation.